tale-toul/ocp-aws/README.md

   * master.- for the internal load balancer
   * *.apps.- for the applications domain

-#### S3 bucket
+### S3 bucket

 An S3 bucket is created to be used as backend storage for the internal OpenShift image registry.
 It is created in the same region as the rest of the resources, this is controlled through the variable **region_name**.

-The name of the bucket must be unique across the whole AWS infrastructure, so a **random_string** resource is defined to generate names of lengh 20 character, the characters will be only lowercase letters, numbers and hiphens (-):
+The name of the bucket must be unique across the whole AWS infrastructure, so a **random_string** resource is defined to generate names of lengh 20 character, the characters will be only lowercase letters and numbers:

 ```
 resource "random_string" "bucket_name" {
   length = 20
   upper = false
-  override_special = "-"
+  special = false
 }
 ```
 Later during the bucket definition the random name is generated `bucket = random_string.bucket_name.result`.
 In other parts of the terraform manifest the same name is referenced with `${aws_s3_bucket.registry-bucket.id}`